akibsaleh/demo-repo/README.md

 # A Complete Clock app

-A clock app will be built in this repo with practical features
+A clock app will be built in this repo with practical featuresgit